-But have you ever accidentally deleted some important contacts, or you lost your iPhone, or it becomes water damaged, leaving you no access to those valuable contacts.
+But have you ever accidentally deleted some important contacts, or you lost your iPhone or the device became water damaged, leaving all those valuable contacts inaccessible?

 Method 1: Check Your iPad or Mac

 When you remove a few contacts on your iPhone, they are probably still sitting on your iPad or Mac.
-So what should you do?
 Go ahead and turn on your iPad or Mac and check out the Contacts app.

 Method 2: Restore Lost iPhone Contacts from iCloud